silogen/kaiwo/docs/docs/aim/images-and-templates.md

 AIM provides two image resource types to accommodate different organizational needs and deployment patterns.

-**AIMClusterImage** resources are cluster-scoped and typically installed by cluster administrators.
+**AIMClusterModel** resources are cluster-scoped and typically installed by cluster administrators.
 These resources usually come from external sources through GitOps workflows or Helm installations, representing curated model catalogs maintained by platform teams or model publishers.
 Cluster images provide a consistent baseline across all namespaces, ensuring that teams share common model definitions unless explicitly overridden.

-**AIMImage** resources are namespace-scoped and allow individual teams to define namespace-specific model variants or override cluster-level definitions.
+**AIMModel** resources are namespace-scoped and allow individual teams to define namespace-specific model variants or override cluster-level definitions.
 These are less commonly used but valuable when a team needs to test a different version of a model image or provide team-specific model access.
 When both cluster and namespace images exist for the same model ID, the namespace-scoped resource takes precedence within that namespace.

 ### Anatomy of an Image